l madagascar l bali l all bars l

 15% donated to Reach Grenada

-Ingredients: 70% raw chocolate (raw cacao beans*, raw cacao nibs*, coconut palm sugar*, agave nectar*), nutmeg*, Love. *organic
+Ingredients: 70% raw chocolate (raw cacao beans*, raw cacao nibs*, coconut sugar*), nutmeg*, Love. *organic

 Empowerment: strengthening our ability to make choices and transform those choices into desired actions and outcomes.